WenW186079/PDFtoBook/README.md

 --------

-This repository includes `pdf_to_book.py`, a small utility that rearranges a PDF into 2-up A4 pages (two original pages per A4 sheet) suitable for duplex booklet printing.
+This repository includes `pdf_to_book.py`, a small utility that rearranges a PDF into 2-up A4 pages (2 original pages per A4 sheet per side, which means 4 original pages in both-side A4 paper) suitable for duplex booklet printing.

 Key features:
 - Pads the input PDF to a multiple of 4 pages by adding blank A4 pages.